digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

   Found an .envrc file but the recommended direnv VSCode extension is not installed.
 Daml IDE may fail to start due to missing environment variables.
   Would you like to install the recommended direnv extension or attempt to continue without it?

-It will also provide a link to the extension on the VS Code extension marketplace.
+It also provides a link to the extension on the VS Code extension marketplace.

 Limitations in 2.10.0-rc
 ========================
-These limtations are for the Release Candidate only, and will be fixed for 2.10 full release.
+These limitations are for the Release Candidate only, not for the 2.10 full release.

 * Jumping to non-local dependencies does not currently retain the build-options and module-prefixes for that package.
-This means that if you jump to a dependency that requires either of these to build, the editor will show errors on the source code.
+This means that if you jump to a dependency that requires either of these to build, the editor shows errors in the source code.
 * Some links in the Script Results tab may not resolve correctly cross-package.
 * Packages with symlinks between the daml.yaml and source files may not give correct intelligence.

 Setting Multi-IDE SDK Version
 =============================
-The Multi-IDE will select the correct SDK version for each package you interact with, however the Multi-IDE itself will run from your most recent installed SDK version.
+The Multi-IDE selects the correct SDK version for each package you interact with.
+However the Multi-IDE itself runs from your most recently installed SDK version.
 You can override this using an additional ``daml.yaml`` file at the root of your project (next to the ``multi-package.yaml``) containing only an SDK Version, as follows: